thewca/wca-regulations/wca-constitution.md

     - 2e2b) Members should be familiar with the technologies used for WCA results submission and other website/database maintenance tasks, and should be willing and able to devote time on a weekly basis to posting competition results.
 - 2e3) Duties
     - 2e3a) The duties of the Results Team are to:
-    - 2e3a1) Announce new competitions on WCA website, subject to WCA Board's approval;
+    - 2e3a1) Announce new competitions on WCA website, subject to WCA Board's approval.
-    - 2e3a2) Receive and post results from WCA competitions to the WCA website and results database in a timely fashion, no later than one week after the competition (subject to acceptable submissions from Delegates);
+    - 2e3a2) Receive and post results from WCA competitions to the WCA website and results database in a timely fashion, no later than one week after the competition (subject to acceptable submissions from Delegates).
-    - 2e3a3) Make corrections to results of posted competitions, as requested by WCA Delegates and/or Board;
+    - 2e3a3) Make corrections to results of posted competitions, as requested by WCA Delegates and/or Board.
-    - 2e3a4) Check results for violations of WCA Regulations;
+    - 2e3a4) Check results for violations of WCA Regulations.
     - 2e3a5) Report any irregularities in the results to the WCA Board.